Tourist Attractions in Rajshahi

 Rajshahi is connected by road, rail and air from Dhaka and all the other major districts of Bangladesh.
 The road distance from Dhaka to Rajshahi is about 248 km and takes 5-6 hours.
 The district is also accessible directly by air from Dhaka through Shah Makhdum Airport in Rajshahi.

-The following article will provide you with interesting information, useful tips and insights about tourist attractions in Rajshahi.
+The following articles will provide you with interesting information, useful tips and insights about tourist attractions in Rajshahi.

 Find in Rajshahi